SeaQL/seaql.github.io/Seaography/docs/06-access-control/02-schema-restrictions.md

 ## No mutation

-You can also register entities without mutation if you intend to implement all mutations with custom endpoints:
+You can also register entities without mutation if you intend to implement all mutations with custom operations:

 ```rust
 seaography::register_entity!(builder, actor, mutation: false);